htcondor/htcondor/docs/users-manual/submitting-a-remote-job.rst

    machine to balance load.

-Assuming that an administrator has set up signing keys (see :ref: ), to create a token that can authenticate you for remote submission, login to the access point and run the command
+Assuming that an administrator has set up signing keys (see :ref:`admin-manual/security:token authentication`), to create a token that can authenticate you for remote submission, login to the access point and run the command

 .. code-block:: console